filipfit/k8_scripts/README.md

 ## helm_install
 Installs helm, a package manager for Kubernetes.
-Used to install the NVIDIA device plugin for Kubernetes.
+Helm is used to install the NVIDIA device plugin for Kubernetes.
 Run `helm version --short` to check the installation.

 ## nvidia_container_toolkit_install
 Installs the nvidia-container-tookit, needed by the NVIDIA device plugin for Kubernetes.
 Run `nvidia-ctk --version` to check the installation.

 ## device_plugin_install
-Install the NVIDIA device plugin for Kubernetes using helm.
+Installs the NVIDIA device plugin for Kubernetes using helm.
 Run `helm list -A` to check if the plugin was installed successfully.

 # Possible errors
-If there are any problems with a node, first try restarting the `docker`, `containerd` and `kubelet` services on that node by running `sudo systemctl restart docker containerd kubelet`.
+If there is a problem with a node, first try restarting the `docker`, `containerd` and `kubelet` services on that node by running `sudo systemctl restart docker containerd kubelet`.

 ## Container runtime is not running
 ```